coder/coder-jetbrains-toolbox/README.md

 5. Before authenticating to the Coder deployment we need to tell the plugin where can we find mitmproxy certificates.
 In Coder's Settings page, set the `TLS CA path` to `~/.mitmproxy/mitmproxy-ca-cert.pem`

+## Debugging and Reporting issues

+Enabling debug logging is essential for diagnosing issues with the Toolbox plugin, especially when SSH connections to the remote environment fail — it provides detailed output that includes SSH negotiation and command execution, which is not visible at the default log level.

+If you encounter a problem with Coder's JetBrains Toolbox plugin, follow the steps below to gather more information and help us diagnose and resolve it quickly.

+### Enable Debug Logging 🔍

+To help with troubleshooting or to gain more insight into the behavior of the plugin and the SSH connection to the workspace, you can increase the log level to _DEBUG_.

+Steps to Enable Debug Logging:

+1. Open Toolbox

+2. Navigate to the Toolbox App Menu (hexagonal menu icon) > Settings > Advanced.

+3. In the screen that appears, select _DEBUG_ for the `Log level:` section.

+4. Hit the back button at the top.

+There is no need to restart Toolbox, as it will begin logging at the DEBUG level right away.

+⚠️ Toolbox does not persist log level configuration between restarts.

+#### Viewing the Logs

+Once enabled, debug logs will be written to the Toolbox log files.
+You can access logs directly via Toolbox App Menu > About > Show log files.

+Alternatively, you can generate a ZIP file using the Workspace Action Menu, available either on the main Workspaces page in Coder or within the individual workspace view, under the option labeled _Collect logs_.

 ## Releasing

 1. Check that the changelog lists all the important changes.